-- Ensure that the historic significance of any main street precinct is fully considered as part of any urban enhancement projects. - 1.
-Explore ideas for Council incentives for the carrying out conservation works which enhance the heritage significance and integrity of historic properties in the main street, e.g. rate rebates, rebates on DA fees if required for conservation works, reinstatement of original details, removal of unsympathetic alterations etc. - 40 2.
-Require a very high standard of design for any new or infill developments that respect the context and historic significance of main street precincts. - 3.
+- 1. Ensure that the historic significance of any main street precinct is fully considered as part of any urban enhancement projects. - 2.
+Explore ideas for Council incentives for the carrying out conservation works which enhance the heritage significance and integrity of historic properties in the main street, e.g. rate rebates, rebates on DA fees if required for conservation works, reinstatement of original details, removal of unsympathetic alterations etc. - 3.
+Require a very high standard of design for any new or infill developments that respect the context and historic significance of main street precincts. - 4.
 Identify buildings which are considered vulnerable or a high priority for restoration or maintenance works and liaise with property owners to ensure that they are aware of grant incentives and free heritage advisory services.
-Contact non resident landlords to make them aware of the initiatives.
+Contact non resident landlords to make them aware of the initiatives. - 5.
+Review signage in the main street and develop strategies to deal with any non compliance and signage which is unsympathetic with the precinct. - 6.
+Work closely with tourism providers, business representatives, Chambers of Commerce and other agencies to ensure that the Main Street heritage values are actively promoted. - Ensure that any future development is well designed, sympathetic and enhances the heritage values and significance of the main street precincts.
+Promote the use of historically appropriate colour schemes and free advice on such schemes to owners.